Technology Demos

 Optimization of Self-healing Fiber-reinforced Polymer-matrix Composites via Convolutional Neural Network

-Delamination damage has long limited the safety and lifetime of fiber-reinforced polymer (FRP) composites widely used across military platforms.
-This failure mode undermines the lightweight performance advantage of composites while driving costly, time-intensive inspections and repairs.
-This demonstration features a self-healing FRP composite platform that autonomously re-mends internal fractures using a thermoplastic agent activated by heat.
-Participants will see how the material repeatedly restores structural integrity without external intervention.
-The demonstration highlights the technology’s potential to reduce downtime, extend service life, and strengthen readiness for systems where invisible composite damage can otherwise escalate into mission-limiting failures.
+Delamination damage has long hindered the safety and lifetime of fiber-reinforced polymer (FRP) composites widely used across military platforms.
+This failure mode undermines the lightweight mechanical advantage of composites while driving costly, time-intensive manual inspections and repairs.
+This demonstration features a self-healing FRP composite platform that autonomously remends internal fractures using 3D-printed thermoplastic agent and embedded heater interlayers.
+Participants will see a self-contained thermo-mechanical test system that illustrates how the composite material repeatedly restores structural integrity without external intervention.
+This demo highlights the patented technology’s’ potential to reduce downtime, extend service life, and strengthen readiness for critical composite systems where invisible interlaminar fracture can otherwise escalate into mission failures.

 Project: WP21-1240